ngeor/blog/_posts/2017/2017-12-30-using-aws-ecr-as-a-docker-registry.md

 <li>After the registry is no longer required, I'd like to be logged out.
 This is an extra step that will run <code>docker logout %docker.server%</code>.</li>
 </ul>

-Since I have my <a href="{{ site.baseurl }}/2017/12/25/build-configurations-as-code-with-teamcity.html">build pipeline in code</a>, I can inject these steps easily wherever I need:
+Since I have my <a href="{% post_url 2017/2017-12-25-build-configurations-as-code-with-teamcity %}">build pipeline in code</a>, I can inject these steps easily wherever I need:

 ```
         script {